Carrefour CEO against Sunday opening for French hypermarkets

 "There are three million people working on Sundays, they have a right to feed themselves," he added.

-Hypermarkets, located outside city centres and selling food and non-food items such as clothing or consumer electronics, may not generate enough traffic to offset the costs of keeping the stores open, analysts say.
+Hypermarkets, located outside city centers and selling food and non-food items such as clothing or consumer electronics, may not generate enough traffic to offset the costs of keeping the stores open, analysts say.

-Plassat also said that Carrefour would receive 110 million euros (86.36 million pounds) in 2014 from the CICE tax credit for competitiveness and employment, a government measure to encourage companies to beef up staffing levels.
+Plassat also said that Carrefour would receive 110 million euros in 2014 from the CICE tax credit for competitiveness and employment, a government measure to encourage companies to beef up staffing levels.

 Carrefour, which is France's largest private sector employer with a staff of 150,000, had created 9,500 jobs thanks to the measure, he said.